Estimated reading time: 6 minutes

 Step 2: Complete State-Approved Electrician Training

-What You’ll Learn:
+What You’ll Learn

-- National Electrical Code (NEC) compliance
+- National Electrical Code (NEC) compliance and code navigation

-- Electrical wiring fundamentals
+- Electrical wiring fundamentals and circuit theory

 - Essential mathematics for electricians

-- OSHA and CPR safety standards
+- OSHA safety standards and CPR certification

-- Conduit bending and installation
+- Conduit bending and installation techniques

 Recommended Training Providers: